ed-kung/CSUN-Econ-433/labs/lab06/README.md

 $$\ln w_i = \beta_0 + \beta_1 X_{i1} + \beta_2 X_{i2} + \ldots + \beta_K X_{iK} + \epsilon_{i}$$

 In the model, $X_{i1}, \ldots, X_{iK}$ are $K$ different variables which might influence the wage rate, like education level, work experience, and industry of occupation.
+Since we're interested in the gender wage gap, we'll also want to include gender as one of the $X$'s.

 The residual term, $\epsilon_{i}$, represents unobserved factors that could affect the wage rate, like a person's grit or personality.

 We can now write the full model for log wage income: